List of Cobra characters: Vance Wingfield

 Vance Wingfield was the leader of the Strike First militia group, which was based in Montana.
 An undercover operation by G.I.
 Joe revealed it to be a Cobra training facility, where Wingfield was plotting to detonate a nuclear warhead on Russian soil, in order to initiate World War III.
 This plan was thwarted by G.I.
 Joe, and Wingfield was presumed dead, when he was shot in the back by his wife Shary.

 Later, Wingfield's son Tyler tried to follow in his footsteps, by hatching a similar plot, and attempting to spread the lethal Death Angel virus.
 Tyler was also stopped by G.I.
 Joe, and history repeated itself, as he was also shot in the back by Shary Wingfield.
 Vance returned soon after, using M.A.R.S. technology to pull satellites from orbit, and collide them with cities on Earth.
 He was stopped when taken into custody by G.I.
 Joe, but not before causing devastation and killing thousands of innocent civilians in Chicago and Silicon Valley.

+Warwolf

+Warwolf is a Manimal bounty hunter/mercenary/arms dealer and member of the Lunartix Empire who can assume a reptilian humanoid form.
+He is also known to eat anything.